-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk or harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children ;
+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk or harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children;

 The Trust's policy for managing allegations will be followed in line with statutory guidance from KCSIE.
+Low Level concerns will be sent to the Head Teacher for a decision on whether or not this is a low level and whether or not this should be shared with the LADO and the CEO.
+All allegations low level or not should be recorded carefully using the schools' own systems, including any actions that need to be taken.
+The Head Teacher should also decide how and when to speak to the member of staff.

-34.2.
+- 34.2.
 This academy will ensure that when an allegation is made it will always consider the two key principles of looking after the welfare of the child and investigation and supporting the person subject to the allegation.
 The DSL or their deputy will be responsible for ensuring that the child is not at risk and making the appropriate referrals if needed, in accordance with guidance in KCSIE.
 The HT will be responsible for ensuring that the appropriate referral is made to the LADO and the CEO.
-This will determine the course of action for responding to the allegation.
+This will determine the course of action for responding to the allegation. - 34.3.

-34.3.
 Guidance about conduct and safe practice will be given at induction.
 All Academy staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-34.4.
-We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member.

-34.5.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 34.4.
+We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 34.5.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher. - 34.6.

-34.6.
 The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.
-The Headteacher will also inform the CEO.
+The Headteacher will also inform the CEO. - 34.7.

-34.7.
 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as in 25.6 above, without notifying the Headteacher first.
-The Chair of Governors will also inform the CEO.

-34.8.
-The Academy will follow Gloucestershire procedures for managing allegations against staff, set out in Keeping Children Safe in Education and the Academy's Managing Allegations procedures.

-34.9.
-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO ,HR and the CEO in making this decision.
+The Chair of Governors will also inform the CEO. - 34.8.
+The Academy will follow Gloucestershire procedures for managing allegations against staff, set out in Keeping Children Safe in Education and the Academy's Managing Allegations procedures. - 34.9.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO, HR and the CEO in making this decision. - 34.10.

-34.10.
 In the event of an allegation against the Headteacher, the decision to suspend will be made by the CEO.